 The sheer volume of new medical research and guidelines makes it nearly impossible for doctors and health care workers to stay current.
-Given the increasing virulence and changing epidemiology of clostridium difficile infections (CDIs) in the past 20 years, a large number of health care providers believe understandable but dangerous myths about CDIs.
+Given the increasing virulence and changing epidemiology of clostridioides difficile infections (CDIs) in the past 20 years, a large number of healthcare providers believe understandable but dangerous myths about CDIs.

 The Peggy Lillis Foundation is committed to shattering these myths to help doctors provide and patients receive the best possible care.